 All portions of the shoe which contact the foot should be smoothly lined.
 A cotton vamp lining absorbs perspiration.
 The inner-sole lining and quarter linings may be made of leather or cotton reinforced with leather.
 They protect the foot and hose from contact with rougher surfaces of the leather and the stitching.

-The counter is a leather, fibre, or Celastic reinforcement which preserves the shape of the shoe in the area of the anatomic heel.
+The counter is a leather, fiber, or Celastic reinforcement which preserves the shape of the shoe in the area of the anatomic heel.

 The last is a model of the weight-bearing foot.
-Therefore, the comfort and walking characteristics of the shoe depend on the last.
+Therefore, the comfort and walking characteristics of the shoe depending on the last.

 It can be curved, semicurved or straight.